What is an Anadromous Fish?

 What are Pacific Salmon?

 Steelhead trout are also in the genus Oncorhynchus.
-A steelhead in the anadromous form of the rainbow trout and can make extensive oceanic migrations in the North Pacific.
+A steelhead is the anadromous form of the rainbow trout and can make extensive oceanic migrations in the North Pacific.
 Unlike Pacific salmon, which are semelparous, steelhead are iteroparous, meaning they can survive spawning and repeat the migration to the ocean and return to freshwater to spawn more than once.

-How to distinguish the ocean
+How to distinguish the ocean phase: Chum

 Sockeye salmon are the third most abundant species of Pacific salmon and originate both in Asia and North America.
 Typically juvenile sockeye salmon utilize lakes for rearing areas for one to three years after emergence from the gravel, but some populations can utilize stream areas for rearing and may migrate to sea soon after emergence.